Ex-SEAL dies in Ukraine; 6th known American killed in war

-A former member of the U.S. special forces was killed this week in Ukraine, American officials said Friday.
+A former U.S. Navy SEAL was killed this week in Ukraine, American officials said Friday.
 They said he was not fighting in an official capacity.

 Daniel W. Swift is a former member of the Navy SEALs who is listed in official records as having deserted since March 2019.
 The Navy did not provide further information about his U.S. military record, but said, “We cannot speculate as to why the former Sailor was in Ukraine.”